 What is the Purpose of the Florida Building Code?

-fact, the Code explicitly states its purpose in the very first chapter
+The purpose of the Florida Building Code is fairly straightforward.
+In fact, the Code explicitly states its purpose in the very first chapter of the Code itself:

 The Code provides rules and standards for the design and construction of public and private buildings and other structures throughout Florida and establishes rules for ensuring statewide compliance with the Code.

 In short, the central purpose of the Code is to protect the health and safety of the public across Florida.

 How Can Florida Building Code Violations Impact Your Slip, Trip, or Fall Case?